Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 The current photometric calibration for the Legacy Surveys (for all data releases through DR6) is, however, tied to the PS1 DR1 photometry through a set of color transformation equations.
 The magnitudes of PS1 DR1 catalog sources are first converted to the ``native'' system for each telescope+camera+filter, and the transformations are as follows:

-These calibrations were determined using the CALSPEC database\footnote{Specifically, the November 2017 version of the release.
+These color transformations are measured empirically by comparing the Legacy Surveys and PS1 catalog data for stars with magnitudes $<$21.5 AB mag and colors $0<(g-i)_{\rm PS1}<2.9$, and the absolute calibration is determined using the CALSPEC database\footnote{Specifically, the November 2017 version of the release.
 See \url{http://www.stsci.edu/hst/observatory/crds/calspec.html} for details.} \citep[see][and references therein]{calspec2017}.
-The DECaLS transformations used above are the same as those determined by \citet{schlafly2018} for the DECaPS Galactic Plane Survey.
+The DECaLS transformations used above are the same as those determined by \citet{Schlafly2018} for the DECaPS Galactic Plane Survey.
 The BASS and MzLS transformations were determined in a similar manner, using unresolved sources selected from PS1 DR1 with well-measured photometry (i.e., no flags) with colors in the range $0 < (g-i)_{\rm PS1}<2.9$.
 Constant terms in the calibration are intended to place the Legacy Surveys on the AB magnitude system \citep{Oke83}, and were derived from comparison of the empirical transformations with synthetic transformations of calibrated Hubble Space Telescope standard stars, given the system throughputs of the DECam, BASS, and MzLS surveys.
 (The photometric transformations between the SDSS $grz$ magnitudes and the Legacy Surveys' magnitudes are presented in Appendix~\ref{sec:sdssvsls}.)

 We estimate a zero point for each CCD independently, by (1) detecting sources on the pipeline-reduced data; measuring their instrumental magnitudes; (2) matching to the subset of PS1 DR1 catalog sources selected as calibrators; and then (3) comparing the instrumental magnitudes to the color-transformed PS1 DR1 magnitudes (i.e., as per Equations~1--\ref{eqn:PS1LScolors}).
-This procedure results in zeropoints for each CCD tied to the global PS1 calibration, but corrected to the ``native'' photometric frame for each individual survey.
+This procedure results in zero points for each CCD tied to the global PS1 calibration, but corrected to the ``native'' photometric frame for each individual survey.